Canopy Growth (NASDAQ:CGC) Releases Earnings Results, Beats Estimates By $0.01 EPS

-Canopy Growth (NASDAQ:CGC) posted its quarterly earnings data on Wednesday.
-The company reported ($0.22) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.23) by $0.01, MarketWatch Earnings reports.
-Canopy Growth had a negative net margin of 201.25% and a negative return on equity of 24.66%.
-During the same quarter in the prior year, the company posted ($0.98) earnings per share.
+Canopy Growth (NASDAQ:CGC) issued its earnings results on Wednesday.
+The company reported ($0.22) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.23) by $0.01, MarketWatch Earnings reports.
+Canopy Growth had a negative return on equity of 24.66% and a negative net margin of 201.25%.
+During the same period in the previous year, the firm posted ($0.98) earnings per share.

-CGC has been the subject of a number of research reports.
-Barclays initiated coverage on Canopy Growth in a report on Thursday, November 18th.
-They set an “equal weight” rating and a $14.00 target price for the company.
-Bank of America cut Canopy Growth from a “neutral” rating to an “underperform” rating and decreased their target price for the stock from $19.00 to $10.00 in a report on Wednesday, December 22nd.
-Piper Sandler cut Canopy Growth from a “neutral” rating to an “underweight” rating and decreased their price target for the stock from $11.00 to $7.00 in a report on Monday, December 20th.
-Canaccord Genuity Group decreased their price target on Canopy Growth from C$12.00 to C$10.00 in a report on Thursday.
-Finally, Wells Fargo & Company assumed coverage on Canopy Growth in a report on Monday, December 6th.
-They issued an “underweight” rating and a $8.00 price target for the company.
-Seven analysts have rated the stock with a sell rating, nine have assigned a hold rating and one has assigned a buy rating to the company.
-According to MarketBeat, Canopy Growth currently has a consensus rating of “Hold” and a consensus price target of $17.64.
+A number of brokerages have issued reports on CGC.
+CIBC lowered their target price on Canopy Growth from C$12.00 to C$9.00 in a report on Thursday, February 3rd.
+Barclays began coverage on Canopy Growth in a report on Thursday, November 18th.
+They issued an “equal weight” rating and a $14.00 target price for the company.
+Zacks Investment Research raised Canopy Growth from a “sell” rating to a “hold” rating in a report on Tuesday, February 1st.
+Alliance Global Partners lowered their target price on Canopy Growth from C$18.00 to C$11.00 and set a “neutral” rating for the company in a report on Friday, January 7th.
+Finally, Canaccord Genuity Group decreased their price target on Canopy Growth from C$12.00 to C$10.00 in a research note on Thursday.
+Seven investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $18.22.

 Canopy Growth Company Profile